-A circular-shaped garden is an excellent way to combine beauty with function while reducing labor.
+A circular-shaped garden is an excellent way to increase interest and productivity while reducing labor.
 Here’s how to design your own edible circle garden.

 A Brief History of Gardens and Geometric Shapes

 The idea of growing vegetables, fruits, herbs, and flowers together in aesthetically-pleasing, geometric designs is not a new invention.

 Striving to blend beauty with efficient food production has been around since at least medieval Europe.
 Monasteries were among the first to mingle edibles with a desire for eye-catching gardens that encouraged contemplative walks.

 I suspect gardens with geometric shapes—such as circles and rectangles—extend even further back in history.

 Dating to at least the first century BCE, ‘Paradise Gardens’ were created in Old Persia: Impeccably designed gardens combined the production of food and medicine with beauty for wealthy families.

 These Persian influences can be seen in the gardens of Moorish Spain from the early 12th century CE, which I witnessed firsthand on a trip to Spain many years ago.

 Alcazar of Segovia is an example of one such formal garden.

 Water features were an essential component of these early-day gardens, as was the need to border the garden with trees or shrubs to create a formal boundary and keep wildlife out.